 Recent college graduates often have to relocate.
 Usually, they’ll move out of college apartments or their dorm room to some other apartment.
 If you’re a landlord looking to lease a property, then consider life event targeting.

-Life Event Targeting for Marriage
+Google Life Events Targeting for Marriage

 When the love bug bites, people tie the knot.
 They also need to make some purchasing decisions.